 The counselling relationship is important to me, I seek to offer you an empathic and understanding connection, quickly building a safe space for you to feel safe enough to explore your thoughts and feelings, join up the dots and come to a new level of understanding and awareness.

-Adults are resourceful, and tend to just carry on until the last straw lands on their back, accessing counselling is a positive hope for change.
+Adults are resourceful, and tend to just carry on until the last straw lands on their back, accessing counselling is a positive hope for change - please consider reaching out for help long before your 'last straw' or 'red line' - I know from my own life that asking for and allowing help to happen can be hard, I also know that counselling helps.

-I am experienced in difficult and delicate work with those who have survived abuse in childhood and those with a compulsive or addictive relationship to sex and/or pornography.
+I am experienced in delicate trauma-informed work with those who have survived abuse in childhood or are living with anxieties or depression because of childhood conditions.

-I assess couples where domestic violence is an issue before offering ongoing work.
+In couples where domestic violence is an issue an assessment is needed before offering ongoing work.
 I have undertaken basic training with Women's Aid; however my helping is gender neutral.

 Training, qualifications & experience